 - Regarding handling used mattresses exposed to COVID-19, OSHA says workers can treat them “like any other non-contaminated municipal waste.”
-Workers should be using “typical engineering and administrative controls, safe work practices” and personal protective equipment (PPE).
-Additional information is on the OSHA website.
-SWANA’s Guidance on Coronavirus states that “medical waste suspected or known to be contaminated with COVID-19 should be handled like other regulated medical waste.”
+Additional information is available on the OSHA website.

 - MRC’s contracted transporters supporting critical infrastructure solid waste facilities continue to operate as usual.
 If you are experiencing service disruptions, please contact your MRC program coordinator.